mavryk-network/flexmasa/src/doc/mini-net.md

 ...
 ```

-One can also use `octez-client -E http://localhost:4000 bake for ...` from
+One can also use `mavkit-client -E http://localhost:4000 bake for ...` from
 outside the sandbox.

 Luckily such a client has already been configured by Flexmasa; type `help-env`